robdodson/robdodson.me/src/posts/requirejs-embracing-the-awesomness-of-amd-modules.md

 Over the past few weeks I put together this talk for my team at GE to help get everyone on the same page with AMD modules.
-I figured it'd be cool if I removed any GE specific stuff and open sourced the presentation, so here it is!
+I figured it'd be cool if I removed any GE specific stuff and open sourced the presentation, [so here it is](https://www.youtube.com/watch?v=vWGuaZOTR4U&ab_channel=RobDodson)!

-{% youtube id="vWGuaZOTR4U", title="RequireJS -- Embracing the Awesomeness of Asynchronous Modules" %}

 The video is around 35 minutes long and there's a slide deck available on Github that has clickable links and whatnot.
 Enjoy!